Opentrons/opentrons/ARCHITECTURE.md

 The main operating system of the robot is a minimal version of Linux built using [a custom fork of buildroot](https://github.com/Opentrons/buildroot).

  The buildroot [configuration](https://github.com/Opentrons/buildroot/blob/opentrons-develop/configs/ot2_defconfig) includes a number of standard packages, and also some specific to the OT2.
-Those specific to the OT2 are: the API, the robot server, the 'shared data' and the update server.
+Those specific to the OT2 are: the API, the robot server, the 'shared data', and the update server.

 ## API
 The [OpenTrons API](https://github.com/Opentrons/opentrons/tree/edge/api) is a Python package which provides an interface to control the OT robot.
 Protocols are written in the protocol API, which is a part of the API package.